Home Blog How to Build an AI: A Comprehensive Beginner’s Guide to Artificial Intelligence

 • Fraud Prevention

-One of the primary problems that artificial intelligence tackles are payment and sensitive information fraud.
+One of the primary problems that artificial intelligence tackles is payment and sensitive information fraud.
 Companies utilize AI-based systems to detect and prevent this type of fraud effectively.

 • Automated Stock Trading